wusendong/vagrant-config/k8s/README.md

-this is the vagrant configuration from [kubenetes official blog](https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/)
+this is the vagrant configuration for setup kubernetes via vagrant and ansible from [kubenetes official blog](https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/)

 usage: